-As you know, it has been and still is often overlooked, feared and very often avoided by tourists because of what is shown on television on a daily basis which is not always very positive but also because of its turbulent past (civil war).
+The central american nation has been and is overlooked, feared and very often avoided by international tourists because of what is shown on television on a daily basis which is not always very positive but also because of its turbulent past (civil war).

-The town I would like to take you on a tour is called Suchitoto and it is located approximately 50 km north-east of the capital city, San Salvador.
+The town I would like to take you on a photography tour.
 If you look at the photo above, you will see the arrow pointing towards it.

 As soon as you arrive, you can’t help but feel as if you have gone back in time, as far back as the 16th century thanks to the cobble-stone streets, red-tiled roofs and most importantly,